Deciding to breastfeed is a wonderful decision for you and your baby. Start as soon as you can after birth.

 Challenges of extended breastfeeding

-There are some issues that may arise when you breastfeed your toddler.
+You may face certain challenges when you breastfeed your toddler.

-With the introduction of solid foods, there will be a natural decline in your milk supply.
-This will adjust to your toddler’s stimulation.
+When you introduce solid foods, there will be a natural decline in your milk supply.
+Your supply adjusts to your toddler’s demand.

-Often with the return of your period, you can feel increased sensitivity of your breasts and nipples during ovulation.
+With the return of your period, you may feel your breasts and nipples are more sensitive than usual during ovulation.